plsuwu/plsuwu/src/docs/writeups/vlookup-hot-singles.md

 This gave us the same result - apparently our injected entity didn't exist >:((

-I'll spare exact descriptions of what I tried here, but over the course of a few days I
+I'll spare the details of what I tried here, but over the course of a few days I
 - tried changing where the entity was called from,
 - where the entity was defined,
 - the original remote DTD exfiltration method,